 5. VOTE AND PRIORITIZE

-Based on all validated challenges, partners will prioritize these challenge through a voting process.
+Based on all validated challenges, partners will prioritize the challenge/s through a voting process.
 Partners can upvote or downvote every suggested challenge.
 Upvoting meaning that they have a need for this challenge, downvoting the challenge they do not face.

 The move from 45 challenges to 3 common challenges could be beneficial when done in a live meeting.